sreekar2858/multilang-algo-bench/README.md

 ## Prerequisites:
 - C: GCC or compatible C compiler with pthread support
 - C++: A modern C++ compiler (C++17 or later)
-- Go: Go 1.24.1 or later
+- Go: Go 1.14 or later
-- Python: Python 3.6 or later with pandas and matplotlib
+- Python: Python 3.6 or later with pandas
 - Rust: Rust 1.31 or later (needs Cargo)
-- Java: JDK 11 or later with org.json library
+- Java: JDK 8 or later with org.json library

 ### Dependencies